Ekitji/siem/README.md

 # Offensive SIEM
-## Coming soon
+## Queries
-Release of some of the presentation material and queries will happen after 12 september 2025.
+See above - queries.md file

+###
-Meanwhile check out the outstanding webinars about windows local privilege escalation and windows endpoint misconfigurations which will assist you further on.
+Check out the outstanding webinars about windows local privilege escalation and windows endpoint misconfigurations which will assist you further on.

 ### Webinar
 #### Windows Client Privilege Escalation ⭐